Chromium: Approved and disapproved health claims

+Diabetes

 Given the evidence for chromium deficiency causing problems with glucose management in the context of intravenous nutrition products formulated without chromium, research interest turned to whether chromium supplementation would benefit people who have type 2 diabetes but are not chromium deficient.
-Looking at the results from four meta-analyses, one reported a statistically significant decrease in fasting plasma glucose levels (FPG) and a non-significant trend in lower hemoglobin A1C.
+Looking at the results from four meta-analyses, one reported a statistically significant decrease in fasting plasma glucose levels and a non-significant trend in lower hemoglobin A1C.
 A second reported the same, a third reported significant decreases for both measures, while a fourth reported no benefit for either.
 A review published in 2016 listed 53 randomized clinical trials that were included in one or more of six meta-analyses.
-It concluded that whereas there may be modest decreases in FPG and/or HbA1C that achieve statistical significance in some of these meta-analyses, few of the trials achieved decreases large enough to be expected to be relevant to clinical outcome.
+It concluded that whereas there may be modest decreases in fasting blood glucose and/or HbA1C that achieve statistical significance in some of these meta-analyses, few of the trials achieved decreases large enough to be expected to be relevant to clinical outcome.

+Body weight

 Two systematic reviews looked at chromium supplements as a mean of managing body weight in overweight and obese people.
-One, limited to chromium picolinate, a popular supplement ingredient, reported a statistically significant −1.1 kg (2.4 lb) weight loss in trials longer than 12 weeks.
+One, limited to chromium picolinate, a common supplement ingredient, reported a statistically significant −1.1 kg (2.4 lb) weight loss in trials longer than 12 weeks.
 The other included all chromium compounds and reported a statistically significant −0.50 kg (1.1 lb) weight change.
 Change in percent body fat did not reach statistical significance.
 Authors of both reviews considered the clinical relevance of this modest weight loss as uncertain/unreliable.
 The European Food Safety Authority reviewed the literature and concluded that there was insufficient evidence to support a claim.

+Sports

 Chromium is promoted as a sports performance dietary supplement, based on the theory that it potentiates insulin activity, with anticipated results of increased muscle mass, and faster recovery of glycogen storage during post-exercise recovery.
 A review of clinical trials reported that chromium supplementation did not improve exercise performance or increase muscle strength.
 The International Olympic Committee reviewed dietary supplements for high-performance athletes in 2018 and concluded there was no need to increase chromium intake for athletes, nor support for claims of losing body fat.